thenexthub/Codira/docs/Literals.md

 Curiously, the protocol is not defined in terms of primitive types, but in terms of any StringLiteralType that the implementer chooses.
-In most cases, this will be Swift's own native String type, which means users can implement their own ExpressibleByStringLiteral types while still dealing with a high-level interface.
+In most cases, this will be Codira's own native String type, which means users can implement their own ExpressibleByStringLiteral types while still dealing with a high-level interface.